Ezri Konsa: Brentford

 On 12 June 2018, Konsa signed for Championship club Brentford on a three-year contract, with the option of a further year, for an undisclosed fee, reported to be £2.5 million.
-He was a first choice in central defence throughout the 2018–19 seasonand scored the first senior goal of his career in a 3–0 victory over Preston North End on the final day.
+He was a first choice in central defence throughout the 2018–19 season and scored the first senior goal of his career in a 3–0 victory over Preston North End on the final day.